This article was last updated Sept. 27, 2019.

-I need a referral from my primary care provider (PCP) to go to a specialist.
+I need a referral from my personal doctor, also known as a primary care provider (PCP), any time I want to see a specialist.

-You can go to any in-network provider — including specialists and chiropractors — without a PCP referral.
-This means you have the freedom to go to any in-network provider directly.
+HMO network plans may not always require a referral.
+You may be able to go to any in-network provider — including specialists and chiropractors — without a PCP referral and without paying extra.
+That means an HMO network plan can give you the freedom to go to any in-network provider directly.
+Just be sure to log in to myWellmark to check your benefits before receiving services.

 HMO network plans are too risky because I won't have emergency coverage if I'm not in Iowa.

-If you're traveling out-of-state, you have coverage for emergency care. myWellmark can help you find a participating hospital.
-Nationwide, more than 96 percent of hospitals and 93 percent of doctors and specialists are considered participating.2
+If you're traveling out-of-state, you have coverage for emergency care.
+Nationwide, more than 96 percent of hospitals and 93 percent of doctors and specialists are considered participating.2 Log in to myWellmark Opens New Window to find a participating hospital in your area.

 If you're feeling a little under the weather while traveling, check out the Doctor On Demand External Site® app, where you can see and talk with a board-certified doctor.
 Your virtual doctor can treat most common medical conditions, and even prescribe medication if needed.
 A virtual visit through Doctor On Demand is an affordable option covered by some Wellmark plans.
 You can also purchase a virtual visit without using your insurance information.